lemon8756/high-contrast-imaging-lab/README.md

 # high-contrast-imaging-lab
-Basic Fresnel and Fourier Xform utilities used in the HCIL for optical propagation.
+Basic codes and files used in the Princeton University High-Contrast Imaging Lab.